Raven Skull Matching Necklaces for Couples

 Matching jewelry is a great way to highlight your harmony with a partner, parent, child, or best friend.

-Created for raven or crow loving couples, fans of epic fantasy, Norse culture and Viking jewelry.
-Give this raven skull pendant set as a unique wedding gift, anniversary gift, or keep one for yourself and give the other to someone special.
+Sculpted to resemble a raven skull, the set can also be a matching crow skull necklace for corvid loving couples, fans of epic fantasy, Norse or Celtic mythology and Viking jewelry.
+Give this raven skull necklace set as unique his and hers wedding gifts, anniversary gifts, best friend gifts, or keep one pendant for yourself and give the other to someone special.

 - This bundle includes two pendants (one small and one medium raven skull)